 Additionally, one of the distinguishing features of the Common Core is that unlike the previous state standards, which varied from state to state, Common Core establishes a healthy collaboration between different states on a variety of tools and schemes.
 These include:

-1. Creating digital media, textbooks, and other teaching materials.
+Creating digital media, textbooks, and other teaching materials

-2. The development and eventual implementation of standardized vast assessment systems that take the place of current state testing systems.
+The development and eventual implementation of standardized vast assessment systems that take the place of current state testing systems

-3. The establishment of tools and other supports to help educators and schools ensure that all students are able to learn the new standards.
+The establishment of tools and other supports to help educators and schools ensure that all students can learn the new standards.

 Adoption of the Common Core State Standards